ElyLeslie/Node-README-challenge/userREADME.md

 ## Description:
-* I will describe this a lot.
+* This is annoying.

-* Contribution guidelines: THey are all important.
+* Contribution guidelines: You bastard, you take pleasure from my suffering, don't you?!

 ## Installation:

-* Installation instructions: I will add more words here you see.
+* Installation instructions: I have to do this again and again.

 ## Usage

-* Usage information: There are many things I have to say.
+* Usage information: Why can't you just give me the end results I seek?

 ## Tests:
-* Test instructions: Rather rather, yes yes.
+* Test instructions: How could I raise my voice at you?
+I love you.

 ## License:
-* Apache
+* Boost

 ## Questions:

-* If you would like to contact me to address any further questions, please email me at Indeed@gmail.com
+* If you would like to contact me to address any further questions, please email me at ImaGoodPerson@goodman.com
-* You can find my GitHub at Hoola la.
+* You can find my GitHub at I'll never tell.